 Poinsettias are a popular Christmas plant during the holidays.
 They are beautiful and come in a variety of stunning colors and sizes.
 Poinsettias are best identified for their bright red, white, or mixed colors and are a holiday staple in many U.S. homes every year.

 Unfortunately, over the years, the poinsettia has gotten a bad rap of being poisonous.
 Here at City Floral Garden Center in Denver, CO, we often get this exact question of whether the poinsettia is toxic or not.
 While we aren’t veterinarians, we know that poinsettias are rarely poisonous, and the label of toxicity is exaggerated.

 Dispelling the Myth

-The myth of poinsettias being poisonous originates from an early 20th Century story of a toddler’s death being attributed by her parents to her eating the plant’s leaves.
+The myth of poinsettias being poisonous originates from the early 20th Century.
+As the story goes, the death of a toddler is attributed to eating the plant’s leaves.
 However, since that story, there have been no actual documented deaths due to poinsettias.

 While poinsettias are not poisonous, we are not recommending you to make yourself a poinsettia salad.
 The milky white sap found in poinsettias contains a chemical called diterpenoid euphorbol esters and saponin-like detergents.
 This sap can be a skin irritant to some people and often create a rash on the skin.
 Eating poinsettia leaves can cause mild stomach irritation, such as nausea and vomiting.
 In most cases, exposure to any part of the poinsettia plant will have minimal effect on pets and children.